TALK TO SALES

 This could involve calling the candidate to complete the interview by phone or rescheduling for a different time or day.
 It’s always best to postpone the interview than allow these issues to cut the conversation short, which can lead to increased stress and frustration.

-6. Let the candidate know about the next steps
+8. Let the candidate know what happens next

-Once you’ve completed the interview and asked for any final questions or thoughts, close the interview by letting the candidate know the next steps.
-Thank them for their time and explain how your interview process works.
-If you have more candidates to interview, let them know when you’ll finish interviews (or first-round interviews) and when they should expect to hear back from you.
+Once you've completed the interview and asked for any final questions or thoughts, close the interview by letting the candidate know the next steps.
+Thank them for their time, and explain how the rest of your interview process will work.
+If you have more candidates to interview, let them know when you'll finish interviews (or first-round interviews) and when they should expect a follow-up email or phone call.

 It’s a good practice to let the candidate know whether they got the job or not when you’ve finished making your decision.
 That way, they can move on to the next opportunity if it isn’t the right fit.